 Rehabilitation of Mining Lands Trust Fund

-The funding to rehabilitate abandoned mines comes from an agreement with the mining and quarrying industries under which a proportion of the royalty increase introduced in 1995 was to be allocated for rehabilitation.
+Funding to rehabilitate abandoned mines flows from an agreement between government and the mining and quarrying industries whereby a proportion of the royalty increase introduced in 1995 was to be allocated for rehabilitation.

 Special Initiative — Core Library

-MRT is responsible for the collection of mineral royalties from crown land tenements.
-Royalty is not a tax, but a payment to the community for the purchase of the State's non-renewable resources.
+MRT is responsible for the collection of mineral royalties from Crown land tenements.
+Royalty is not a tax but a payment to the community for the purchase of non-renewable resources from the State.

 MRT conducts a royalty audit program to ensure tenement holders are paying in accordance with the legislation.
-Mine and quarry inspections are also undertaken by Inspectors of Mines to determine the quantity of material taken from a tenement.
+The audit program concentrates on the metallic mines which pay royalty based on net sales and profits.

 Funding is provided under this Output for support for CODES-SRC at the University of Tasmania in conjunction with the Commonwealth Government and industry.
-The allocation is used to part-fund honours scholarships, and thus help increase knowledge of Tasmanian geology, particularly in the important fields of economic geology and mineralisation.
+The allocation is used to part-fund honours and higher degree scholarships, and thus help increase the knowledge of Tasmanian geology, particularly in the important fields of economic geology and mineralisation.
 The MRT Library receives a copy of each thesis, which is available for reference use.